Akongstad/DevOps-group-p/SLA.md

 **Optionally**, screenshots of the given issue if the Customer finds this necessary can be included.*

 ## Exclusions:
-This SLA does not apply to (a) any Alpha or Beta services; (b) errors caused by factors outside of Group O’s reasonable control e.g. Client hardware or software (can be both); (c) Errors caused by the Customer not adhering to the documentation, e.g. invaild requests or unauthorized use of the Service.
+This SLA does not apply to (a) any Alpha or Beta services;
+(b) errors caused by factors outside of Group O’s reasonable control e.g. Client hardware or software (can be both);
+(c) Errors caused by the Customer not adhering to the documentation, e.g. invalid requests or unauthorized use of the Service.